jcomeauictx/w-a-s-t-e/rfcs/addressing_rfc.md

 In developing countries, even in relatively advanced areas like La Paz, BCS, Mexico, governments can be glacially slow in assigning street names and numbers.

-This situation can make useless delivery addresses such as that of my workshop until a few months ago, when the street was given the name Castro Beltr&aacuten:
+This situation can make useless delivery addresses such as that of my workshop until a few months ago, when the street was given the name Castro Beltrán:

     John Comeau
     Calle S/N S/N (sin nombre, "without name", sin numero "without number")